auth0/docs/articles/rules/redirect.md

 When a user has been redirected to the `/continue` endpoint, all rules will be run again.

 ::: panel-danger Caution:
-Make sure to send back the original state to the `/continue` endpoint, otherwise Auth0 loose the context of the login transaction.
+Make sure to send back the original state to the `/continue` endpoint, otherwise Auth0 will lose the context of the login transaction.
 :::